jadc/notes/bio/2035ib/unit1.md

 ~~No!~~ There must always be more energy at lower trophic levels to maintain life at the higher.

 # Limnology
-Limnology is the study of ponds and other similar aquatic systems.
+Limnology is the study of freshwater, i.e. ponds and other similar aquatic systems.

 ## Levels
 ![Water Levels](images/unit1/levels.jpg)